HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 # Software Engineering Document
-## DataLix 2.0 - AI-Powered Data Analysis Platform
+## DataLix AI - AI-Powered Data Analysis Platform

 ---

 ## Experiment 1

-### Aim: Draft a project plan for DataLix 2.0
+### Aim: Draft a project plan for DataLix AI

-## DATALIX 2.0 - AI-POWERED DATA ANALYSIS PLATFORM
+## DATALIX AI - AI-POWERED DATA ANALYSIS PLATFORM

-DataLix 2.0 is a comprehensive AI-powered data analysis platform designed to democratize data science and make complex data analysis accessible to users of all skill levels.
+DataLix AI is a comprehensive AI-powered data analysis platform designed to democratize data science and make complex data analysis accessible to users of all skill levels.
 It acts as a centralized digital platform where data analysts, business users, researchers, students, and data scientists can upload datasets and interact with them using natural language.

-DataLix 2.0 replaces traditional complex data analysis tools and coding requirements with an intuitive, conversational interface.
+DataLix AI replaces traditional complex data analysis tools and coding requirements with an intuitive, conversational interface.
 This not only enhances productivity but also reduces the learning curve, ensures accessibility for non-technical users, and improves overall data-driven decision-making.

 The platform integrates various data analysis functions such as file upload (CSV, Excel, JSON, Parquet), automated data quality assessment, statistical analysis, data cleaning, outlier detection, missing value handling, data visualization, machine learning analysis, and data export into a single unified platform.

-With DataLix 2.0, users can experience faster insights, instant data quality feedback, AI-powered recommendations, and administrators can monitor usage and performance in real time through analytics dashboards.
+With DataLix AI, users can experience faster insights, instant data quality feedback, AI-powered recommendations, and administrators can monitor usage and performance in real time through analytics dashboards.

-### Key Features of DataLix 2.0
+### Key Features of DataLix AI

 #### 1. File Upload & Management
 - Supports multiple file formats: CSV, Excel (.xlsx, .xls), JSON, Parquet